robertsdotpm/robertsdotpm.github.io/docs/_sources/software_engineering/offline_computing.rst.txt

 This meant that if the host shut down the server the amount of time was applied **as if the followers were still working when the server was off.**

 When I saw that feature I couldn't stop thinking about it.
-I meant: isn't there something extremely weird here?
+I mean: isn't there something extremely weird here?
 Normally computer programs aren't supposed to be able to run when the power is off.
 This goes against every instinct there is for how software works.
 Granted, the effect is an illusion -- the algorithm isn't